 Please indicate whether similar tutorials have been given at previous MICCAI conferences.
 If so, what is the new contribution of this tutorial proposal?
 (1000 characters)

 - Tutorial Materials

-Please describe the material that will be distributed at the event, including pdf documents, anonymized data, software tools, etc. (1000 characters)
+Please describe the materials that will be distributed at the event, including pdf documents, anonymised data, software tools, etc. (1000 characters)